 Meringues with red berries (I’m allowed egg whites)

-As iodine is essential as part of a normal persons diet, I will have to make seperate ones for Hubs and Bunny, so that I don’t deprive them of iodine.
+As iodine is essential as part of a normal persons diet, I will have to make seperate ones for Jonny and Bunny, so that I don’t deprive them of iodine.

 I am finding the Fresh Week Challenge fairly easy.